 We ended up sponsoring guide training for our ‘waiter’ who is now a guide with Popote as we really liked him and wanted to do something small to help.

-We ended up picking the 7 day / 6 night Lemosho route which was wonderful.
+We picked the 7 day / 6 night Lemosho route which was wonderful.
 The other option we considered was the 6 day / 5 night Machame route but ultimately decided to go for the longer more picturesque route to help us get better used to the altitude and increase our chances of summiting.
 We also figured that 1 day extra was not a big sacrifice given the time and long travel invested into the climb.
 I would not recommend any longer than 7 days though – by the last day we were pretty excited to get off the mountain.